 Always listen to your coach and your team members.

 A leave is usually when a batsman doesn't physically play or interfere with the ball as it passes him.
 The bat is held well out of the way of the ball.
 Sometimes, batsmen utilize the leave during the first few balls in order to judge the bowling before attempting to play a shot.
 However, in case of leaving a delivery, it's important to watch the ball closely to ensure that it does not hit his wicket, his bat or even his hands.
 Accidental contact could lead to him getting caught out.

-These are basic batting movements.
 There are however more complex techniques that include vertical bat shots, horizontal bat shots etc. The next article talks about these detailed batting techniques.